OCA/delivery-carrier/delivery_state_manual/README.rst

 To configure this module, you need to:

-1. Go to Inventory / Configuration / Shipping Methods and open the desired method to be manual.
+1. Go to Inventory / Configuration / Delivery Methods and open the desired method to be manual.
-2. Mark the "Manual" field
+2. Mark the "Manual Delivery State" field

 Usage
 =====